 The end result of this is a more optimal mix in the stomach and a happier gut overall when compared to drinking a super-concentrated mix in a single bottle.

-To help athletes who are keen to get their fluids, electrolytes and carb from one bottle, we've introduced the PF 30 Drink Mix to our range of products for athletes who are taking part in events with high intensity efforts that last ~1-2 hours.
-The PF 30 drink mix delivers the critical trifecta of carbs (30g per 500ml), fluids and electrolytes (500mg per 500ml, 1,000mg per litre) for such high intensity efforts, although it can also be a useful contributor to your energy needs during longer sessions.
+To help athletes who are keen to get their fluids, electrolytes and carb from one bottle, we've introduced the Energy Drink Mix to our range of products for athletes who are taking part in events with high intensity efforts that last ~1-2 hours.
+The Energy Drink Mix delivers the critical trifecta of carbs (60g per 500ml), fluids and electrolytes (1,000mg per litre) for such high intensity efforts, although it can also be a useful contributor to your energy needs during longer sessions.

 It delivers a steady stream of rapidly digestible energy along with fluid and a significant level of sodium to combat dehydration and electrolyte losses.

 Ultimately, it will be a case of using some trial and error during training to work out a hydration and fueling strategy that's best suited to you and the event you're training for.